DatabaseGroup/jedi-experiments/README.md

 ```

 This command will persistently store the experimental results in the mounted directory (here, in the created directory `results`).
 In case that the data should not be persistently stored, remove the `--mount type=bind,source="$(pwd)"/results,target=/usr/src/app/jedi-experiments/results` argument.

+Note that the overall experiment approximatelly takes up to **20 hours**.